gendx/stv-rs/testdata/README.md

 In detail, the following ballot files are available.

 -   `vegetables.blt`: simple ballot file to illustrate Meek's method.
+-   `skewed.blt`: input file where the distribution of ballots is skewed, with a few complex ballots followed by many simple ballots.
+This allows to test the effectiveness of work-stealing strategies when counting ballots in parallel.
 -   `bigint/`: input files that require a big integer implementation to count correctly.
 -   `crashes/`: input files that trigger a crash for